amezmo/docs/environments/maintenance-mode.md

 not be paused, and any [Cron](/docs/cron) jobs will also not be paused.
 Maintenance Mode effects inbound HTTP requests to your application only.

+MySQL is placed in read-only mode during the time your application is in Maintenance Mode.

 While Maintenance Mode prevents your application from responding to HTTP requests, the instance is still active.
 To shut down the instance completely, see the section on [pausing instances](/docs/instances/pausing).